 Why You Want To Make Sure Your Site Uses The Latest WordPress Version

-WordPress powers over 35% of all websites on the internet.
-So there is a high probability that your business website is created with WordPress.
+WordPress now powers over 35% of all websites on the internet.
+Therefore, there is a high probability that your company website will be created with this content management system.

-How to check if my website is built using WordPress?
+How to check if your website is using WordPress

 - Go to the BuiltWith website

 - Enter your website URL

 - Read the report and see what technology your website uses

 - Check the CMS section and see if the WodPress name appears

 Why you should stay up to date on WordPress updates